 - In a medium bowl, mix dry ingredients - flour, baking soda, baking powder, and salt; set aside.

-- In a stand alone mixer fitted with a paddle attachment (can use hand held too), cream together butter and granulated sugar and brown sugar.
+- In a stand alone mixer fitted with a paddle attachment (can use hand held too), cream together butter, granulated sugar and brown sugar until light and fluffy - about 2 minutes.
 Add vanilla and eggs one at a time and mix, scraping down sides of bowl as necessary.
-Mixture may look lumpy.
+Mix until the batter is smooth.

-- With the mixer on low-speed, slowly add the bowl of dry ingredients and mix just until dough comes together, it may be a little crumbly which is totally fine!
+- With the mixer on low-speed, slowly add the bowl of dry ingredients and mix just until dough comes together.
 You do not want to over mix the dough, otherwise the cookies can flatten when baked.

-- Bake for 9-12 minutes (baking time will depend on oven) until edges are golden.
-Let cool on baking sheet for a few minutes than transfer to cooling rack.
+- Place 6 chilled cookie dough balls on a baking sheet and bake for 9-12 minutes (baking time will depend on oven) until edges are golden and the center is still light in color.
+Let cool for 5 minutes on baking sheet then transfer to cooling rack.